aliftype/euler-otf/README.md

+**Update: this project is abondaned, the repository is left for achælogical purposes.**

 Our goal is to create an OpenType MATH-enabled font euler.otf, by combining the existing Euler math fonts with new glyphs from Hermann Zapf and adding MATH table information.